Eric-Thomas/corporate-drones-drone/README.md

 ## How to run locally

+- Navigate to `chrome://version` and download the same major version that you are currently running
 - [Download a version of chromedriver for your operating system](https://chromedriver.chromium.org/downloads)
 - Save this to the root directory of this project with name chromedriver